karlkyck/humansreadcode/_posts/2017-05-22-value-types-java-8.md

         );
 ```

-There's no longer any ambiguity when applying our Value Types.
-The compiler will complain if you don't pass the right type during construction of the InvoiceItem objects:
+There's no longer any ambiguity when applying our value types.
+The compiler will complain if you don't pass the right type during construction of the `InvoiceItem` objects:

 ```java
 InvoiceItem hardWork = new InvoiceItem(